playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 class ParentComponent {}
 ```

 Now, we get no error when `injectedValue` is not provided.
-Instead, we get a value of `null`, which we can gaurd against using `ngIf` inside our template.
+Instead, we get a value of `null`, which we can guard against using `ngIf` inside our template.

 <iframe data-frame-title="Angular Optional Injected Vals - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-optional-injected-vals-86?template=node&embed=1&file=src%2Fmain.ts"></iframe>